 Where the design community meets.

-SF Bay Area Product Designer at Facebook Joined about 5 years ago
+SF Bay Area Product Designer at Facebook Joined over 5 years ago

 Your post reads like: